 Students who are seeking support services or accommodations at Embry-Riddle Aeronautical University on the basis of a diagnosed specific learning disorder are required to submit documentation to verify eligibility under Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act of 1990 (ADA).

 The following guidelines are provided in the interest of ensuring that evaluation reports are appropriate and sufficient to document disability.
-The Disability Support Services Director is available to consult with evaluators concerning any of these guidelines.
+The Student Accessibility Services Director is available to consult with evaluators concerning any of these guidelines.

 A qualified professional must conduct the evaluation.